Eggs are an excellent source of protein, so it’s makes sense many people want to have an endless supply. Here we discuss Duck Eggs vs Chicken Eggs.

 Many people wonder about the safety of duck eggs, but they’re just as safe as a chicken egg.

-Regardless of the type of poultry — quail, chicken, duck, or ostrich — the USDA has the same regulations and standards for them.
+Regardless of the type of poultry — chicken, ducks, quail, turkey, ostrich — the USDA has the same regulations and standards for inspecting them.

 That said, here are some of the differences between chicken eggs and duck eggs:

 Duck eggs are bigger than chicken eggs.
 Duck’s egg whites and yolks are larger.